brimdata/super/man/src/super.1.md

 # OUTPUT

-Output originates in super-structured form and is serialized to the requested format.
-Supported output formats are: `arrows`, `bsup`, `csup`, `csv`, `db`, `json`, `jsup`, `line`, `parquet`, `sup`, `table`, `tsv`, `zeek`.

-When stdout is a terminal, the default format is SUP; otherwise BSUP.
-Override with **-f**, **-s**, or **-S**.
+Output is always produced in super-structured form internally and serialized to the format specified by **-f** (or its shortcuts).
+Super-structured formats (BSUP, CSUP, SUP, JSUP) preserve the full type richness of the data model and are pipeline-friendly: output from one **super** invocation can be piped directly into another without schema registration.

-Schema-rigid formats (Arrow, Parquet) require all output values to conform to a single schema.
-To write heterogeneous super-structured data to such formats, either apply the **fuse** or **blend** operator to unify types, or use **-split** to write one file per type.
-Attempting to write multiple record types to a single Parquet file without fusion produces an error.
+Arrow and Parquet are schema-rigid: all output values must share a single schema.
+Use **fuse** or **blend** to unify types before writing, or use **-split** to produce one file per type.
+The **blend** operator merges record types using type fusion, inserting nulls where fields are absent.

-The `line` output format emits one value per line.
+The `line` output format writes one value per line.
 String values are printed as-is with escape sequences rendered as their native characters.
 Non-string values are formatted as SUP.

-The `db` format pretty-prints lake metadata and is the default for many `super db` sub-commands.
+The `db` format pretty-prints lake metadata and is the default for `super db` sub-command output.

+Runtime errors appear as first-class error values in the output stream, interleaved with valid results.
+Use **is_error** to filter or route them.

 # ERRORS

-Fatal I/O errors terminate the process immediately with a non-zero exit status.
-Query runtime errors produce first-class error values in the output stream rather than halting execution.
-These can be detected with the **is_error** function and inspected or re-wrapped for stack-trace-like diagnostics.
+Fatal I/O errors (missing files, full filesystem) terminate **super** immediately with a non-zero exit status.

+Query runtime errors (e.g., divide by zero, type mismatches) do not halt execution.
+They are emitted as typed error values in the output stream.
+Use **is_error** to detect them and **quiet** to suppress them.

 # EXAMPLES